 Thinking of getting your PMI Professional in Business Analysis certification?
 This PBA application worksheet helps candidates organize their experience and education hours for applying for the PBA.
 It is practical and valuable for candidates to compile their hours before applying.

-Whether you're a part of the gantthead Leadership Interest Group or not, this self-assessment will help you evaluate your skills--and find areas for improvement.
+This self-assessment will help you evaluate your skills--and find areas for improvement.

 Learn From Others

 There are skills for project managers that complement the classic knowledge areas.
 Possessing these skills can enable a project manager to become visibly more sophisticated in capabilities necessary for larger projects and higher-level roles in the organization.

 When it comes to a person’s career, every individual is responsible for their own learning and development.
 The best way to take responsibility is to build your own learning culture.
 Here are four steps to help you get started.

 We are all coming face to face with the need to change.
 Someone with continuous learning on their resume and a knowledge of new and emerging strategies, technologies and processes can position themselves as an attractive hire.
 Are you maximizing your potential?

 Do certifications add value to your career?
 The answer is clear.
 Here, the author shares three questions to keep in mind before you invest in another certification, and six steps to create your project certification plan.

 Maintaining a certification is an important part of the process.
 Do you give it the respect it deserves, or do you simply see a target “score” you have to meet?